khibino/haskell-relational-record/examples/HDBC/Oracle/README.md

 Setup
 =====

-Don't forget to load enviroment setup script like oraenv.
+Don't forget to load environment setup script like oraenv.